Top 5 signs your child may benefit from Speech and Language Therapy

 Speech therapist helping toddler with early speech and language development

-As parents, it's natural to wonder if your child’s communication skills are developing as they should.
-While every child develops at their own pace, some signs may indicate that Speech and Language Therapy could help support their development.
+As parents, it's natural to wonder whether your child’s communication skills are developing as they should.
+While every child grows at their own pace, some signs may indicate that Speech and Language Therapy could help support their development.

 Here are five common signs your child may benefit from seeing a Speech and Language Therapist: